Skip to main content

 Note

-Since you are not committing your liquidity to your smart offer, you can post multiple offers with "unlocked liquidity".
+Since you are not committing your liquidity to your smart offer, you can post multiple offers with unlocked liquidity.
 We call that liquidity amplification.

-For this to work, we use a so-called router: it is a contract that can be used to route tokens from the admin to the OfferMakerTutorial when the offer is taken.
+For this to work, we use a so-called router - a smart contract that can be used to route tokens from the admin to the OfferMakerTutorial contract when the offer is taken.

 First add the following import at the top of the file:

-import {SimpleRouter} from "mgv_src/strategies/routers/SimpleRouter.sol";
+import {SimpleRouter} from "@mgv-strats/src/strategies/routers/SimpleRouter.sol";

-Then, replace the NO_ROUTER with new SimpleRouter() in the constructor definition and insert the following to the constructor body:
+and insert the following to the constructor body:

 router().bind(address(this));